vcodecopenh264_web_logo

 Build and connect to your project

-Before compiling, you have to install nasm packages, openh264 libraries and additional applications for your system.
+Before compiling, you must install nasm packages, openh264 libraries, and additional applications for your system.

 sudo apt-get -y install nasm